-The University of Waterloo Faculty of Mathematics is very active in outreach and enrichment programs to promote mathematics and computer science in elementary and secondary schools in Canada and around the world.
+The University of Waterloo Faculty of Mathematics is active in outreach and enrichment programs to promote mathematics and computer science on campus, in our communities, and in elementary and secondary schools in Canada and around the world.

 The Society of Descartes Medallists was founded in 1968 by the Rene Descartes Foundation for the Advancement of Mathematics at the University of Waterloo.
 This Society has met annually since 1968 for the express purpose of paying tribute to mathematics teachers of Ontario who are identified as being worthy of special recognition.
 Each year the Foundation admits new members, chosen for their contribution to the noble cause of mathematics education, to life membership in the Society of Descartes Medallists.

 An extensive program of research seminars runs continuously in the Faculty of Mathematics.
-These talks range from theoretical to applied, and often feature visiting researchers from other universities and industry.
+These talks range from theoretical to applied and often feature visiting researchers from other universities and industry.
+You can see upcoming seminars on our Department's websites.